coding-dojo-data-science/data-enrichment-wk13-l01-activity/README.md

 	<img src="Images/fork_repo_2.png" width=600px>

 2. Open the repo with Jupyter Notebook and create a new Notebook using dojo-env for your analysis.
+[Lesson Link](https://login.codingdojo.com/m/376/12528/88059) (See the "Open the Repository with Jupyter Notbeook" section.)
 	- Don't see Python (dojo-env) as an option?
 		- Make sure you ran the following line in your terminal/GitBash from [Python Installation Step 2](https://login.codingdojo.com/m/376/12807/89878) after creating your dojo-env:
 		```python -m ipykernel install --user --name dojo-env --display-name "Python (dojo-env)"```